| Steven Churchill |

 photography, digital video art, computer animation, and an interactive

 video installation.
-Very unique about The Art Of Digital Show was the
+Very unique about The Art of Digital Show was the

 combining of fine art images in the gallery along with video art.
 16